johndbigboi/Muscle-Farm/README.md

 ## Disclaimer:📃

-Muscle Farm is developed for educational purposes only 2020, and is not intended for use in any other capacity.
+Muscle Farm is developed for educational purposes only, and is not intended for use in any other capacity.

 [Back to top ↑](#muscle-farm)